sriramsripada20s/Sriram-Sripada-Portfolio/README.md

-Experienced data professional with expertise in data science, machine learning, and data analysis, with 2+ years of Software engineering and Data science experience.
-Seeking a challenging role to leverage my skills in data analytics and data-driven decision-making.
+Welcome to my Data Analytics Portfolio!

+🚀 About Me:
+Data Science Enthusiast | Change Catalyst | Explorer of Insights

+I'm enthusiastic and results-driven professional with a strong foundation in data analytics, machine learning, and software development.
+My journey in the tech industry has been marked by impactful contributions to various organizations, and I'm excited to share my experiences with you.
+I have a keen interest in exploring and innovating within the realms of data science and engineering.

 # Education